 When are Arizona sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of annual sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected annual sales volume, which will be monthly, quarterly, or annually.
 Generally, a business selling over $8,000 annually in taxable sales will file monthly.
 The frequency is re-evaluated annually.

 Even if the business had no sales during the reporting period, a TPT filing is still required.

-A business is able to purchase items to resell without paying the Transaction Privilege Tax.
-TPT liability is passed from the distributor to the retailer who will then charge tax to the final customer.
+A business can purchase items to resell without paying the Transaction Privilege Tax.
+TPT liability is passed from the distributor to the retailer, who will then charge tax to the final customer.

-Wholesalers and distributors will require a sales tax number and a completed Arizona Resale Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Arizona Resale Certificate (also referred to as a wholesale license, reseller’s permit, or sales tax exemption certificate) to document the items being purchased are for resale.